-All ClassDo users need ready access to either their registered email or mobile phone for logging into their online collaboration.
-This is so that they can receive their one-time verification code in their registered email address or mobile number.
-Hence, do confirm with new room members that they will have access to the same mobile phone or email address that they have registered with.
+All ClassDo users need ready access to their registered email address for logging into their online collaboration.
+Hence, do confirm with new room members that they will have access to the same email address that they have registered with.

 - The go-to guide for system requirements, internet speed, device settings

-- How to join a room by invite
+- How to join a room by invite, or

 - How to run the built-in device test to ensure the room member is device-ready for online lesson

 Complete Onboarding Process in Advance